We sort your Self Assessment for you. £169, all in.

 Payable tax£6,200Payable tax£6,872

-Even with higher personal allowance and tax bands, you still end up paying £700 more in tax in this case.
-That’s because the new rules pushed you into a higher tax band (40%).
+So even with higher personal allowance and tax bands in 2020 vs 2017, landlords still ended up paying ~£700 more in tax in this example.
+This is because the new rules pushed you into the higher tax band.

 Example 2: No significant change

-Now let’s say that you have pretty much the same income figures but instead your income from self-employment was just a little bit lower:
+If you had roughly the same income figures as above but your income from self-employment was a little bit less, here’s the impact this would have had.

 • Self-employment income: £39,500